dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.io/3.1.0">DotNext.IO 3.1.0</a>
 * Added `SkipAsync` method to `IAsyncBinaryReader` interface
+* Added `TryGetBufferWriter` to `IAsyncBinaryWriter` interface that allows to avoid async overhead when writing to in-memory buffer
 * Added more performance optimization options to `FileBufferingWriter` class
 * Fixed bug in `StreamSegment.Position` property setter causes invalid position in the underlying stream